-- Advocate for systemic changes that result in an end to segregated, sheltered workshops. - Increase the capacity of persons with disabilities to obtain and retain competitive employment. - Advocate for equality of employment for persons who are deaf or hard of hearing. - Advocate for equality of employment for persons who are blind or visually impaired. - Advocate for equality of employment for persons with developmental disabilities. - Advocate for equality of employment for persons with significant psychiatric disabilities. - Advocate for physical and procedural changes at One-Stops in Sullivan County that facilitate increase participation by persons with significant disabilities. - Advocate for an increase in the availability of flexible, individualized supportive services (e.g. intensive vocational service coordination, flex funds, transportation and child care assistance) designed to address issues outside of work that directly bear upon placement stabilization. - Advocate for increased participation by individuals with significant disabilities in the New York State Medicaid Buy-In for Working People with Disabilities Program which is designed to reduce or eliminate fear of losing important medical benefits when entering employment. - Advocate for a measurable increase in the number of competitive employment opportunities that are made available to persons with significant disabilities, by employers that have not previously hired persons with disabilities. - Provide orientation and training opportunities to transitioning special education students to help them to become familiar with ILI employment services and to jump start their transition plan. - IL, Inc. will advocate against efforts by NYSDOT and USDOT in prohibiting Deaf persons pursuing truck driver licensing, and encourage both NYS and USDOT to reconsider archaic policies and develop licensing procedures for Deaf truck drivers. - Advocate to amend the Rehabilitation Act of 1973 to authorize grants for the transition of youths with significant disabilities to adulthood - Advocate for on-site advocacy services for persons with disabilities at local One Stops. - Advocate for on-site advocacy services at community food distributions sites to increased capacity of people with disabilities to obtain and retain employment.
+- Advocate for systemic changes that result in an end to segregated, sheltered workshops. - Increase the capacity of persons with disabilities to obtain and retain competitive employment. - Advocate for equality of employment for persons who are deaf or hard of hearing. - Advocate for equality of employment for persons who are blind or visually impaired. - Advocate for equality of employment for persons with developmental disabilities. - Advocate for equality of employment for persons with significant psychiatric disabilities. - Advocate for physical and procedural changes at One-Stops in Sullivan County that facilitate increase participation by persons with significant disabilities. - Advocate for an increase in the availability of flexible, individualized supportive services (e.g. intensive vocational service coordination, flex funds, transportation and child care assistance) designed to address issues outside of work that directly bear upon placement stabilization. - Advocate for increased participation by individuals with significant disabilities in the New York State Medicaid Buy-In for Working People with Disabilities Program which is designed to reduce or eliminate fear of losing important medical benefits when entering employment. - Advocate for a measurable increase in the number of competitive employment opportunities that are made available to persons with significant disabilities, by employers that have not previously hired persons with disabilities. - Provide orientation and training opportunities to transitioning special education students to help them to become familiar with ILI employment services and to jump start their transition plan. - IL, Inc. will advocate against efforts by NYSDOT and USDOT in prohibiting Deaf persons pursuing truck driver licensing, and encourage both NYS and USDOT to reconsider archaic policies and develop licensing procedures for Deaf truck drivers. - Advocate to amend the Rehabilitation Act of 1973 to authorize grants for the transition of youth with significant disabilities to adulthood - Advocate for on-site advocacy services for persons with disabilities at local One Stops. - Advocate for on-site advocacy services at community food distributions sites to increased capacity of people with disabilities to obtain and retain employment. - Advocate for the Local One-Stop to include disability awareness and sensitivity training to students participating in the Youth Employment Program.